Nangxingchen/Nangxingchen.github.io/README.md

 ## ⬇️ Usage

 > [!IMPORTANT]
-> Frosti uses pnpm as the package manager.
+> AetherTech uses pnpm as the package manager.
 If you don’t have pnpm installed, please install it first.

-Use Frosti by passing the `--template` parameter to the `create astro` command!
+Use AetherTech by passing the `--template` parameter to the `create astro` command!

 ```sh
 pnpm create astro@latest -- --template EveSunMaple/Frosti